TWO TURTLEDOVES;

 -Song of Songs 2:10-13 AMPL.

 So the mourning spirit we oftentimes view as an all bad "negative" emotion in times of tribulation and loss is actually more wonderful than it might appear.
 Wrapped up in the experience of mourning is the call of the Beloved for the one who was lost.
 It is a wooing in the song of doves, even out there in the wilderness.
 Early in the morning the voice of the turtledove is calling.
 Reverberating in our soul is the memory of Someone, Someone we may have forgotten.
-But now, suddenly, we find our heart beginning to change within us.
-And we remember.
+But now, suddenly, we find our heart is stirred.
+And we begin to remember times past.
 We remember and we mourn.
-We long and pine for a person who seems to be just beyond our reach.
+We long for and pine for a person who has passed from our presence and is now out there somewhere beyond our reach.
 In this separation, perhaps even exile, we find ourselves remembering them with great love.
+And we long to be reunited with them.
 Through the untoward circumstances of life they have been lost to us.
-And now things have all changed.
-Suddenly we realize just what a treasure they were to us.
-This bittersweet state comes from an unfulfilled and unconsumated relationship of the heart.
+Things have all changed in our life.
+And now we realize just what a treasure they were to us.
+This is a bittersweet state.
+And it comes from an unfulfilled and unconsummated relationship that now stirs within us in the deep places of the heart.

-Why two turtledoves?
+Why are there two turtledoves?
 What is the significance of there being two?
 The Hebrew sacrificial system provided for the poor.
 Many could not afford to bring a lamb.
 So God made a way for them.
 They could bring two turtledoves in lieu of a lamb.
-Sheep and bulls are offered singly and cut down the middle.
+Sheep and bulls are offered singly.
+And they are cut down the middle into two halves.
 Yet doves are not cut down the middle.
 They are offered whole and in pairs.
+In both cases we see 'two'.
 What is God showing us here?

 It seems that 'two' is the number of "witness" in scripture.
-Hebrew law, in matters of life and death, calls for a person to be judged on the testimony of two witnesses.
-(Deut 17:6,19:15) Jesus confirms this principle in the New Covenant for the Church and for the Kingdom of God.
-(Mat.18:16)
+In matters of life and death Hebrew Mosaic law established this standard.
+A person is to be judged on the testimony of two witnesses.
+(Deut 17:6,19:15) Jesus confirms this principle in the New Covenant for the Church and for the Kingdom of God. ( See Mat.18:16)

 "On the second day of Christmas,